arm/mlia/README.md

 Combine sub-commands described above to generate a full report of the input model with all information available for the specified target.
 E.g. for Ethos-U this combines sub-commands *operators* and *optimization*.
-Therefore most arguments are shared with other sub-commands.
+Therefore most command line arguments are shared with other sub-commands.

 *Examples:*